PeterNaydenov/shortcuts/README.md

 const short = shortcuts ( shortcuts.getDefaults () ) // same as above
 // The idea behind getDefaults is to see what options are available and what are their default values.
 ```

+## Credits
+'@peter.naydenov/shortcuts' was created and supported by Peter Naydenov.

+## License
+'@peter.naydenov/shortcuts' is released under the MIT License.